akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 This will run the journal with its default settings.
 The default settings can be changed with the configuration properties defined in [reference.conf](https://github.com/akka/akka-persistence-cassandra/blob/master/core/src/main/resources/reference.conf):

+One important setting is to configure the database driver to retry the initial connection:

+`datastax-java-driver.advanced.reconnect-on-init = true`

+It can't be turned on by the plugin as it is in the driver's reference.conf and is not overridable in a profile.

 ### Caveats

 - Detailed tests under failure conditions are still missing.